Have you ever wondered how producers create your favorite tracks?

 SIMPLE!
 It ALL boils down to mastering the art of layering sounds properly!

-We’ll share production tips and tricks on how to layer music to make your track sound ALIVE!
+We’ll share production tips and tricks on how to layer sounds music to make your track sound ALIVE!

 Tips You Need to Know When You Layer Music